 One of the most frequently used names for God in the Old Testament is El Shaddai.
 The word "El" in Hebrew is the word for God.
 Shaddai speaks of power that is beyond.
 It is a power that has no boundaries.
 Sometimes folks simply say that El Shaddai means "God Almighty."
 While that is true, we lose some of the emphasis with that simple two-word description.
 Usage of a word says a lot about what the original readers understood the term to mean.

 The Book of Job uses El Shaddai as a name for God more than any other Old Testament book.
-On the weekend of Saturday and Sunday, October 3rd, and 4th, I will be preaching a message about the heavy heart of discouragement.
-Job becomes one of the best examples of someone who not only suffers but wrestles with deep discouragement.
+Job is the best example of someone who not only suffers but wrestles with deep discouragement.
 Job had lost all of his sons and daughters.
 He lost all of his wealth.
 He lost his own health.
 His suffering was great.

 Some of his friends showed up to console him.
 The first seven days with him, they simply sat with him in mourning - saying nothing.
 That was the greatest encouragement they would give him.
 When they began to discuss his suffering, they questioned his integrity.
 They suggested the suffering had to be some form of judgment from God.
 Job began to wrestle with God's intentions in his loss and pain.